HackCU/pages/_pages/guide/hacker.md

 Please make sure to sign up for our Slack team at [slack.hackcu.org](http://slack.hackcu.org).
 This will be our primary method of communication for HackCU IV.
 We'll notify you here about any important information, workshops, food. etc. We have many channels you can join, here are some important ones:

-**TODO: Discuss if we want to create a channel just for anouncements/ limit #general so that only admin members can post to prevent spamming & keep important info condensed**

 - \#general: This is where we'll be posting most of our important updates and notifications
 - \#formingteams: Post here if you are looking for teammates or a team to join! :busts_in_silhouette:
 - \#whatmusicdoyoulike: Have a playlist you'd like to share with hackers?
 Or a song request? :notes: